A high-level overview of China digital and advertising landscape

 • China has 85 million smart speaker users vs. 74 million users in the US.
 The reason is partly due to China larger population size.

-g) China is the largest video games market in the world, with more than the worldwide revenue.
+g) China is the largest video games market in the world, with more than half of the worldwide revenue.
 North America revenue contribution is less than 25%.

 2. Digital first media landscape